-Multi-disciplinary artist Mitchell Joachim presents a resource and environmental performance with “Cricket Shelter,” an urban farming system and temporary shelter showcased at the entrance of Faena Hotel Miami Beach throughout Miami Art Week.
+Multi-disciplinary artist Mitchell Joachim presented a resource and environmental performance with “Cricket Shelter,” an urban farming system and temporary shelter showcased at the entrance of Faena Hotel Miami Beach throughout Miami Art Week.

 Cricket Shelter is an urban farming system and temporary shelter that minimizes the ecological footprint of protein-rich food production.